Controlling Algae on Growing Media

 Concerns About Algae

 Algae do not harm plants, but they can slow gas exchanges into and out of the growing medium, which can slow root growth.
 Algae also attract fungus gnats and shore flies which not only feed on algae and other fungal growth in the growing medium, but also on plant roots, and then potentially transfer plant pathogens through their mouth parts.

-Algae Growth on a Growing Medium's Surface
+Green Algae Growth on a Growing Medium's Surface

 Algae growth starts as a slight greening of the medium's surface.
 Over time, the green layer of algae grows and becomes thicker, and eventually has a black color.
 Since this makes the growing medium's surface appear to be wet, the grower holds back watering, the algae layer dries up, rolls up from the edge of the container and forms a water impermeable crust.
 This crust may need to be broken up in order to get water into the growing medium.

-"Algae growing on a growing medium's surface.
+Algae growing on a growing medium's surface in a greenhouse.
 Source: Premier Tech

-"Once the growing medium's surface has dried, the algae layer dies and rolls up from the edges to form a water impermeable crust.
+Once the growing medium's surface has dried, the algae layer dies and rolls up from the edges to form a water impermeable crust.
 Source: Premier Tech

 If it is in the water lines, they will need to be cleaned out and then kept clean using one of the following: chlorine dioxide, copper ionization, hydrogen dioxide, etc. Water coming from ponds or shallow wells may have large algae loads in which the water may need to be filtered and treated the same way.

 Light and fertilizer should not be restricted as they may have a negative impact on plant growth, but in many growing operations, water can be limited to reduce algae growth.
 Algae need moist to wet conditions to grow, so allow the surface of the growing medium to dry between waterings.
-The surface of a peat-based growing medium should turn light brown to tan as this indicates it has dried to a point that will create a hospitable environment for algae.
+The surface of a peat-based growing medium should turn light brown to tan as this indicates it has dried to a point that will create an inhospitable environment for algae.

 Other helpful tips include increasing the airflow within the greenhouse to encourage a faster dry-down of the growing medium's surface.
 Increasing the air temperatures will also have the same effect.

-Chemical controls are very useful, but read the label to make sure the product can be applied to the growing medium.
+Chemical controls are very useful but read the label to make sure the product can be applied to the growing medium.
 Also, ask other growers, extension specialists or distributor representatives to see how well these products worked for them.

-For more information on algae control on a growing medium's surface, contact your Premier Tech Horticulture Grower Services Representative:
+For more information on algae control on a growing medium's surface, contact your Premier Tech Grower Services Representative:

 Jose Chen Lopez

-PRO-MIX® is a registered trademark of Premier Horticulture Ltd.
+PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.